numbas/talks/talk.md

 +++

-<numbas-exam source_url="numbas-exams/easy-question.exam" locale="en-GB"></numbas-exam>

----

 # Abstract

-Numbas is an open-source e-assessment system aimed at mathematical disciplines, developed at Newcastle University.
+> Numbas is an open-source e-assessment system aimed at mathematical disciplines, developed at Newcastle University.
 Since the beginning, we've been using it to assess topics at all stages of our maths and stats degree course, from A-Level transition to stage 4 pure maths modules.

-I'll talk about how Numbas has been designed to assess advanced mathematical subjects and demonstrate some material making use of these features.
+> I'll talk about how Numbas has been designed to assess advanced mathematical subjects and demonstrate some material making use of these features.

 ---

 # Where are we starting from?

-The framing of this event suggests that most of the audience are using basic, possibly randomised, single-input questions automatically marked by comparison with an expected answer.
+The framing of this event suggests "basic" means single-input, possible randomised, questions automatically marked by comparison with an expected answer.

 e.g. "Calculate <math><mi>f</mi><mo>(</mo><mi>x</mi><mo>)</mo></math>", marked by comparing student's answer with the correct value of <math><mi>f</mi><mo>(</mo><mi>x</mi><mo>)</mo></math>.

-More sophisticated assessment systems have existed for longer than I have!
+More sophisticated assessment systems than this have existed for longer than I have!

-See Sangwin's book.

-So: do I show really whizz-bang, cutting-edge stuff, or stuff we've been doing for years but which this audience hasn't seen?

----

-<numbas-exam source_url="numbas-exams/easy-question.exam" locale="en-GB"></numbas-exam>

 ---

 # My position on assessment